Kailan03/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is for printing current working directory
+This script is for printig current working directory